 What nationalities are at your school?

-We are truly an international school, with over 53 different nationalities including; Thai, British, Japanese, American, Korean and Australian to name a few!
+We are a truly international school, with more than 53 different nationalities including; Thai, British, Japanese, American, Korean and Australian to name a few!

 What languages are the lessons taught in?

 Our main lessons are taught in English and we offer language classes in Thai, Spanish, Korean, Mandarin, Russian and French.

 Can my child join your school if they do not speak English?

 Yes, we have a very experienced team of specialist English as an Additional Language (EAL) teachers who are here to support your child’s language development.

 Do you have to sit an entrance exam?